HarperDB/hdb-cf-apigateway/README.md

 - MAX_AGE_SECONDS = 60
 - METHODS_TO_CACHE = `["GET"]`

-**After configuring your API Relay, be sure to restart your custom function server so the settign take effect.** You can do this using the `restart_service` operation, or using the `Restart Server` button in the Custom Functions section of [HarperDB Studio](https://studio.harperdb.io).
+**After configuring your API Relay, be sure to restart your custom function server so the settings take effect.** You can do this using the `restart_service` operation, or using the `Restart Server` button in the Custom Functions section of [HarperDB Studio](https://studio.harperdb.io).

 ## Setup